duartegroup/autodE/doc/dev/contributing.rst

 Reporting a bug or suggesting changes/improvements
 ==================================================

-If you think you’ve found a bug in ``autode``, please let us know bu opening an issue on the main autoDE GitHub repository.
-This will give the autoDE developers a chance to confirm the bug, investigate it and… fix it!
+If you think you’ve found a bug in ``autode``, please let us know by opening an issue on the main autoDE GitHub repository.
+This will give the autodE developers a chance to confirm the bug, investigate it and… fix it!

 When reporting an issue, we suggest you follow the following template: